No General Meetings June, July, August

 What's included?

-Click To Register.
-Then find the Course (Piloting), Squadron (Tacoma) and Location (Virtual DayIsland Yacht Club) then click on "Click to Register"
+Go to this link to register Click To Register.
+Then find the Course (Basic Weather and Forecasting), Squadron: Tacoma and Location: Tacoma Yacht Club then click on "Click to Register"

 ---SCHEDULED RENDEZVOUS---